airar-dev/Unity-AR-ColorMapping/README.md

 ## Known issues

 * The coloring is not very accurate when used with the MaxstAR engine.
-* ios is not yet supported.
+* Currently ios is supported but only easyar is tested.
+Another sample will be uploaded later.

 <br />